-For all of these strategies with the exception of the credit strategy, in addition to long positions, through instruments eligible for the portfolio:
+For all of these strategies (excluding credit), in addition to long positions:

-- The portfolio manager may also open short positions on underlying assets eligible for the portfolio if he or she feels that the market is overvaluing these underlying assets. - The portfolio manager also pursues relative value strategies by combining long and short positions on underlying assets eligible for the portfolio.
+- The portfolio manager may also open short positions on underlying assets eligible for the portfolio if he or she feels that the market is overvaluing these underlying assets, using eligible instruments. - The portfolio manager also pursues relative value strategies by combining long and short positions on underlying assets eligible for the portfolio. - The investment universe for all strategies includes emerging markets within the limits stipulated in the section "Description of asset categories and financial contracts as well as their contribution to the investment objective being achieved".